mehtapratik/coding-interview-questions/README.md

 # Coding Interview Questions

-Welcome to a curated collection of coding challenges!
-After years of dedicated preparation for FAANG interviews and a sheer passion for solving intricate problems, I'm excited to share this repository with you.
+A curated collection of coding challenges.

 Whether you're gearing up for an interview or simply enjoy exploring data structures and algorithms, I hope this compilation serves as a valuable resource.

 ## Getting Started